esrf-bliss/Lima-camera-slsdetector/doc/index.rst

 Prerequisite
 ````````````
-The slsDetectorsPackage-v2.3.x is needed by the SlsDetector LIMA plugin.
-In the compilation phase,
+The *slsDetectorPackage-v2.3.x* is needed by the SlsDetector LIMA plugin.
+As explained in
-the SLS_DETECTORS_DIR environment variable must point to the directory where the previous package
-is extracted; header files and shared libraries are used during compilation and linkage.
-In particular,
-the *libSlsDetector.so* and *libSlsReceiver.so* shared libraries must be reachable both by the compiler
-and from the *LD_LIBRARY_PATH* during execution time, in order to run the SlsDetector plugin.
+:doc:`installation`, the *slsDetectorPackage* is included as a submodule in the SlsDetector camera
+plugin.
+It will be automatically compiled and installed during the LIMA build procedure.

 In addition to that, a *configuration file*, containing the commands necessary to initialise both
 the *slsDetector" and *slsReceiver* instances, is required.

 The library protocol uses Unix System-V IPC shared memory blocks to exchange information between processes.
 The segments, referred to by keys matching hex *000016xx*, must be owned by the user running the plugin,
 if it is not *root*.
-The following command, which removes the existing segments, must be run by the segments' owner (or *root*) so they
+The following command, which removes the existing segments, must be run by the
-can be deleted/created by another user:
+segments' owner (or *root*) so they can be deleted/created by another user:

 .. code-block:: sh